 Reduce Digital Eye Strain

 Do you get headaches or eyestrain from staring at your computer screen?
 At the end of a long day in front of your digital devices, is it difficult to focus on objects in the distance?
 You may be suffering from digital eye strain.
-With most of the population working on computers for multiple hours a day, Dr. Laura Martin wants to share some information on the benefits of computer lenses.
+With most of the population working on computers for multiple hours a day, Here is some information on the benefits of computer lenses.

 According to the American Optometric Association, the average American worker spends seven hours a day on the computer, either in the office or working at home.
 That’s why digital eye strain or computer vision syndrome is common.
 Computer vision syndrome is caused by excessive digital screen use.
 Symptoms include blurry vision, sore and tired eyes, and neck and shoulder pain.
 Nearsighted people often complain of headaches, eye strain, squinting or fatigue when driving, playing sports, or when looking more than a few feet away.